brycehenson/fast_sorted_mask/README.md

 ***the data vector MUST be sorted***

 ## Contributions
--Benjamin Bernard: Binary search modified from fileexchange project [binary-search-for-closest-value-in-an-array](https://au.mathworks.com/matlabcentral/fileexchange/37915-binary-search-for-closest-value-in-an-array)
+-** Benjamin Bernard** Binary search modified from fileexchange project [binary-search-for-closest-value-in-an-array](https://au.mathworks.com/matlabcentral/fileexchange/37915-binary-search-for-closest-value-in-an-array)

 ## Future work
 - check what the function does to counts that equal the bin edge